sever-sever/vyos-automate/README.md

 There are a few useful scripts to automate VyOS

-ansible - bacic ansible script
+ansible - bacic ansible playbook

+configure - scripts to configure remote VyOS host

 generate - generate VyOS configurations